BoE's Woods warns against post-Brexit weakening of bank rules

 Much will hinge on what form of access to the EU market Britain secures after it leaves the bloc.

-Woods said it would be undesirable if Britain became a “rule-taker”, meaning it continued to apply EU rules in some form, echoing FCA Chief Executive Andrew Bailey, who said last month that rule-taking would be “dangerous”.
+Woods said it would be undesirable if Britain became a “rule-taker”, meaning it continued to apply EU rules in some form.
+The EU’s default system of financial-market access for foreign companies is based on their aligning with the bloc’s rules.

 While Britain should not compromise on stringency, it could change the style of regulation, Woods said.